-STI College San Fernando City, Inc. (STI La Union), a franchised school, informed the CHED in June 2021, and DepEd and Technical Education and Skills Development Authority (TESDA) in July 2021, of its decision not to accept enrollees for SY 2021-2022.
+STI College San Fernando City, Inc. (STI La Union), a franchised school, informed CHED in June 2021, and DepEd and TESDA in July 2021, of its decision not to accept enrollees for SY 2021-2022.
 Previous to this, the following owned schools have ceased their operations: STI Cebu, STI Iloilo, STI Pagadian and STI Tuguegarao.
 In addition, the following franchised schools likewise ceased to operate: STI College Bohol, Inc. (STI Bohol), STI College Recto, Inc. (STI Recto), Sungold Technologies, Inc. (STI Zamboanga), STI College Pasay, Inc. (STI Pasay), STI College Dipolog, Inc. (STI Dipolog), STI College San Francisco, Inc. (STI San Francisco) and STI College Parañaque, Inc. (STI Parañaque).
 These schools closed as a result of the pandemic.
+In SY 2021-2022, NPIM only accepted enrollees for JHS and SHS.
+The grade school students were advised to transfer to another school or refunded the fees paid, if any.
+For SY2022-2023, the JHS and SHS students of NPIM were given the option to transfer to STI Sta.
+Mesa, a school owned by STI ESG.
+NPIM ceased operations effective June 30, 2022.
+Management continues to identify strategic opportunities to improve efficiency within the Group.
 The cessation of operations of the STI schools mentioned above did not have a material financial impact on the Group.

 On August 5, 2022, CHED approved the transfer of school operations of STI QA to Tanay, Rizal subject to compliance with certain requirements.
 Earlier, in September 2020, STI QA announced the suspension of its operations.
 In September 2022, CHED granted STI QA government recognitions to offer Bachelor of Science (BS) in Business Administration, BS in Tourism Management and BS in Hospitality Management.
-The government recognition to offer BS in Information Technology was issued in October 2022.
+The government recognition to offer BS in

+Information Technology was issued in October 2022.
 The government recognitions received in 2022 replaced the government recognitions issued by CHED in 2009 due to transfer of location of STI QA from Quezon City to Tanay, Rizal.
 STI QA has resumed operations on its new site in Tanay, Rizal beginning SY 2022-2023.
 The permit from DepEd to conduct SHS classes is still in process as at report date.